ryandok/JPA/README.md

 ### Introduction

 This repository is for our ESWA 2023 paper '[Joint-phase Attention Network for Breast Cancer Segmentation in DCE-MRI](https://arxiv.org/)'.
+(Accepted)

 ![Overview](figure/Overview.png)